What is Hydrosphere?

 It consists of all bodies of water, icebergs and water vapor in the earth’s atmosphere.
 Oceans contain 97 percent of water in the hydrosphere, while rivers, lakes and other water bodies on land and underground water contains a small percentage of total water in the hydrosphere.

-Here are the importance of the layer-
+Here is the importance of the layer-

 - Helps to maintain the hydrological cycle.